A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 For a long time, and even today, not many people think of traveling to Albania.
 Unfortunately, in the minds is still too much anchored that it is not safe there and you should be careful when you travel there.

-When we traveled to Albania in June 2019, we tried to enter the country as unbiased as possible and already at the border we were welcomed joyfully.
+When we traveled to Albania in June 2019, we tried to enter the country with as few preconceptions as possible and we received a warm welcome at the border.

-Even though the country is one of the poorer ones and certainly also plagued by clans and corruption, the people who live there are simply warm and helpful.
+Even though the country is one of the poorer ones and is certainly plagued by clans and corruption, the people who live there are simply warm and helpful.
 In more rural areas most people don’t speak English, but with hands and feet and a little Italian you can get by.
-In the larger cities this is different and you can even hear some German.
+This is different in the larger cities and you can even hear German in some places.

 The country seems a bit behind in time, but that decelerates you immensely.
 It’s not just purely about consumption and you start to think more simply again.
 Very pleasant.